milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 II.
 Payment Information.
 When you add your financial account information to your Account, that information is directed to our third-party payment processor.
 We do not store your financial account information on our systems; however, we have access to, and may retain, subscriber information through our third-party payment processor.

 III.
+Personal Data.
+This means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a Data Subject in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+“Personal Data” includes equivalent terms in other Data Protection Law, such as the CCPA-defined term “Personal Information,” as context requires.

+IV.
 User Content.
 Our “Community” feature allows you to publicly post content on our Services.
 By registering for our Community, you agree that your profile information and the content you post may be viewed and used by other users and third parties we do not control.

-IV.
+VI.
 Communications.
 If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.
 We may also receive a confirmation when you open an email from us.

 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.

 Information We Collect When You Use Our Services.

 I. Cookies and Other Tracking Technologies.
 As is true of most websites, we gather certain information automatically and store it in log files.
 In addition, when you use our Services, we may collect certain information automatically from your device.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, clickstream data, landing page, and referring URL.
 To collect this information, a cookie may be set on your computer or device when you visit our Services.
 Cookies contain a small amount of information that allows our web servers to recognize you.
 We store information that we collect through cookies, log files, and/or clear gifs to record your preferences.
 We may also automatically collect information about your use of features of our Services, about the functionality of our Services, frequency of visits, and other information related to your interactions with the Services.
 We may track your use across different websites and services.
-In some countries, including countries in the European Economic Area (“EEA”), the information referenced above in this paragraph may be considered personal information under applicable data protection laws.
+In some countries, including countries in the European Economic Area (“EEA”), the information referenced above in this paragraph may be considered personal data under applicable data protection laws.

 II.
 Usage of our Services.
 When you use our Services, we may collect information about your engagement with and utilization of our Services, such as processor and memory usage, storage capacity, navigation of our Services, and system-level metrics.
 We use this data to operate the Services, maintain and improve the performance and utilization of the Services, develop new features, protect the security and safety of our Services and our customers, and provide customer support.
 We also use this data to develop aggregate analysis and business intelligence that enable us to operate, protect, make informed decisions, and report on the performance of our business.